-- 13. (New section) a.
-No shelter, pound, or kennel operating as a shelter or pound may operate in the State unless it can demonstrate it is in good standing with its licensing municipality and the Department of Health, as evidenced by its most recent inspection. - 18 b.
-Within one year after the effective ) (pending before the Legislature as this bill), 19 P.L. , c.
-(C. 20 every shelter, pound, or kennel operating as a shelter or pound in 21 the State shall demonstrate: - 22 (1) it is in compliance with the requirements of sections 1 23 through 13 of P.L. , c.
-(C. ) (pending before the Legislature 24 as this bill); or - (2) the date by which the shelter, pound, or kennel operating as a shelter or pound shall be in compliance with any inspection order issued concerning a pending violation.
+13. (New section) a.
+No shelter, pound, or kennel operating as a shelter or pound may operate in the State unless it can demonstrate it is in good standing with its licensing municipality and the Department of Health, as evidenced by its most recent inspection.

-Thereafter, failure to demonstrate that the facility is in compliance with the rules and regulations adopted by the Department of Health or in compliance with an inspection order issued concerning a violation shall be grounds for immediate license revocation, following a hearing.
+- 1 b.
+Within after effective date one year the 2 , c.) (pending before the Legislature as this bill), (C. 3 every shelter, pound, or kennel operating as a shelter or pound in 4 the State shall demonstrate: - 5 (1) it is in compliance with the requirements of sections 1 through 13 of P.L. , c.
+(C.) (pending before the Legislature as this bill); or - (2) the date by which the shelter, pound, or kennel operating as a shelter or pound shall be in compliance with any inspection order issued concerning a pending violation. - Thereafter, failure to demonstrate that the facility is in compliance with the rules and regulations adopted by the Department of Health or in compliance with an inspection order issued concerning a violation shall be grounds for immediate license revocation, following a hearing.

 14. (New section) Any person may bring a civil action in Superior Court or municipal court, as appropriate, for declaratory or injunctive relief with respect to a violation of sections 1 through 13 of P.L., c.
-(C.) (pending before the Legislature as this bill), and petition the court to compel compliance.
+(C.) (pending before the Legislature as this bill), before the Legislature as this bill).

+21 and petition the court to compel compliance.

 15. (New section) a.
-A person who fails to comply with the pursuant requirements established to section 8 of P.L., c.
-(C. ) (pending before the Legislature as this bill), shall be subject to a fine of \$100 for the first violation, \$200 for the second violation, and \$300 for the third and subsequent violations, to be collected by the Department of Health in a civil action by a summary proceeding under the "Penalty Enforcement Law of 1999," P.L.1999, c.
+A person who fails to comply with the requirements established pursuant to section P.L., c.) (pending before the Legislature as this bill), shall (C. be subject to a fine of \$100 for the first violation, \$200 for the second violation, and \$300 for the third and subsequent violations, to be collected by the Department of Health in a civil action by a summary proceeding under the "Penalty Enforcement Law of 1999," P.L.1999, c.
 274 (C.2A:58-10 et seq.).
-Also, the license of a shelter, pound, or

-- 1 kennel operating as a shelter or pound shall be, following a hearing, - 2 subject to suspension or revocation if the shelter, pound, or kennel - 3 operating as a shelter or pound is found liable for a third or subsequent - 4 violation of section 8 of P.L. , c.
-(C. ) (pending before the - 5 Legislature as this bill). - b.
-A person who fails to comply with the requirements - 7 established pursuant to section 3, 4, 5, 6, 9, 10, or 13 of - 8 P.L., c.
-(C. ) (pending before the Legislature as this bill), or - 9 any rules or regulations adopted pursuant to section 10 of - 10 P.L. , c.
-(C. ) (pending before the Legislature as this bill) or - 11 section 14 of P.L.1941, c.151 (C.4:19-15.14), shall be subject to a fine - of \$200 for the first violation, \$400 for the second violation, and \$800 - for the third and subsequent violations, to be collected by the - 14 Department of Health in a civil action by a summary proceeding under - 15 the "Penalty Enforcement Law of 1999," P.L.1999, c.
-274 (C.2A:58- - 16 10 et seq.).
-Fines collected pursuant to this section shall be deposited - in the "Proper Care of Sheltered Animals Fund," established pursuant - 18 to section 16 of P.L. , c.
-(C. ) (pending before the Legislature as - 19 this bill).
+Also, the license of a shelter, pound, or kennel operating as a shelter or pound shall be, following a hearing, subject to suspension or revocation if the shelter, pound, or kennel operating as a shelter or pound is found liable for a third or subsequent violation of section 8 of P.L. , c.
+(C.

+b.
+A person who fails to comply with the requirements established pursuant to section 3, 4, 5, 6, 9, 10, or 13 of P.L., c.
+(C.) (pending before the Legislature as this bill), or any rules or regulations adopted pursuant to section 10 of P.L., c.
+(C.) (pending before the Legislature as this bill) or section 14 of P.L.1941, c.151 (C.4:19-15.14), shall be subject to a fine of \$200 for the first violation, \$400 for the second violation, and \$800 for the third and subsequent violations, to be collected by the Department of Health in a civil action by a summary proceeding under the "Penalty Enforcement Law of 1999," P.L.1999, c.
+274 (C.2A:58- in the "Proper Care of Sheltered Animals Fund," established pursuant to section 16 of P.L., c.
+(C.) (pending before the Legislature as this bill).